Metakira/starter-hugo-academic/content/authors/admin/_index.md

 first_name: Alice
 email: ""
 ---
 I am a Bengaluru based New Media artist, Creative technologist and computational designer who works to create visual and audial works in the domains of immersive and synthetic media.
-Please see my [research statement for a full disclosure of my interests](https://drive.google.com/file/d/1iiTlBvDK-v1hglDiJX2cJ-pDcedXFpI0/view?usp=sharing).
+Please see my current [research statement for a full disclosure of my interests](https://drive.google.com/file/d/1iiTlBvDK-v1hglDiJX2cJ-pDcedXFpI0/view?usp=sharing).

 My portfolio is currently under construction and is soon to be fully updated, but expect to see cool stuff soon!